-Owing to various reasons, such as growing manufacturing demand, need for specialized facilities, equipment and operational expertise, and high costs of development associated with certain drugs / therapies, a number of innovator companies have demonstrated a preference to outsource certain aspects of ophthalmic drug development and production operations to contract service providers.
+Owing to various reasons, such as growing manufacturing demand, need for specialized facilities, equipment and operational expertise, and high costs of development associated with certain drugs / therapies, a number of innovator companies have demonstrated a preference to outsource certain aspects of ophthalmic medication development and production operations to contract service providers.

-Since 2000, more than 75 new ophthalmology focused CMOs have been established.
+Since 2000, more than 75 new ophthalmic medication focused CMOs have been established.
 Amidst the tough competition, the availability of cutting-edge tools and technologies has emerged as a differentiating factor and is likely to grant a competitive advantage to certain CMOs over other players in the industry.
 This has caused many service providers to actively expand their respective service portfolios, either through strategic acquisitions or facility / capability expansions.

 The market landscape is currently dominated by the presence of large firms (having more than 500 employees), which represent close to 60% of the total number of industry stakeholders.
-In addition, at present, close to 70% players claim to offer FDF manufacturing services for ophthalmic drugs.
+In addition, at present, close to 70% players claim to offer fill finish manufacturing services for ophthalmic drugs.
 It is worth noting that nearly 80% contract FDF manufacturers formulate ophthalmic drug products in the form of liquid / suspension.
 Of these, more than 150 companies offer primary packaging services in glass / plastic bottles, specifically for products that are available in the form of eye drops.
-However, packaging of ophthalmic drug FDF in ampoules / vials is likely to gain significant momentum in the near future, owing to the growing demand for sterile injectables.
+However, packaging of ophthalmic medication FDF in ampoules / pharmaceutical vials is likely to gain significant momentum in the near future, owing to the growing demand for sterile injectables.

 In order to acquire competencies across the supply chain and cater to evolving needs of sponsors, companies have established presence across different regions, having been certified by various regulatory authorities